rchamarthy/webbook/content/post/2020-12/building-webbook.md

 When I started, I considered using ```github.io``` to host the website, looking a bit further I found [vercel](https://vercel.com) and [render](https://render.com/).
-Both of them offer static website hosting for free, with the upside of hosting apis if you add services to your website.
-In the end, I was sold on vercel for the [cli support](https://vercel.com/docs/cli) it has to automate deployments.
+Both of them offer static website hosting for free, with the upside of hosting APIs if you add services to your website.
+In the end, vercel's [cli support](https://vercel.com/docs/cli) sealed the deal.

 1. Create an account using your Github account
-2. Integrate with github and allow access to your blog repo
+2. Integrate with GitHub and allow access to your blog repo

 Vercel supports ```staging``` and ```production``` deployments.
-Setup the ```main``` branch as the production branch, this means that ANY content push to the ```main``` branch will be rendered onto your website.
-To avoid accidental rendering add the vercel check to the main branch as shown in the github section.
+Setup the ```main``` branch as the production branch.
+Render your content by pushing it to the ```main``` branch.
+To avoid accidental rendering, add the vercel check to the main branch, as shown in the GitHub section.

 ### Custom Domains

-If you have custom domain like me, you need to setup a forwarding record with your domain provider.
-Please note that you need to use CNAME record for sub-domains like [ravi.chamarthy.dev](https://ravi.chamarthy.dev).
-For more details on configuring custom domains with vercel refer the [documentation](https://vercel.com/docs/custom-domains).
+If you have a custom domain like me, you need to set up a forwarding record with your domain provider.
+Please note that you need to use the CNAME record for sub-domains like [ravi.chamarthy.dev](https://ravi.chamarthy.dev).
+For more details on configuring custom domains with vercel, refer to the [documentation](https://vercel.com/docs/custom-domains).

 ## Blog Workflow

-Once you successfully completed the above steps, you can focus on writing.
-Here is my workflow:
+Once you completed the above steps, you can focus on writing.
+The following is my workflow:

 * Create a branch for your post